1983 NCAA Division I-A football season

 The 1983 NCAA Division I-A football season ended with the University of Miami, led by Bernie Kosar, winning their first national championship over perennial power and top ranked Nebraska in the Orange Bowl.

-The Hurricanes' 31–30 win over Nebraska is still talked about as one of the greatest games of all time, not only for its last minute finish, but for its role in changing the face of college football.
-Miami came into the game ranked No. 5, but losses by No. 2 Texas in the Cotton Bowl and No. 4 Illinois in the Rose Bowl launched them to No. 1 (despite protests from No. 3 Auburn, who played the toughest schedule in the nation that year).
+The Hurricanes' 31–30 win over Nebraska has been described as one of the greatest games of all time, not only for its last minute finish, but for its role in changing the face of college football.
+Miami came into the game ranked No. 5, but losses by No. 2 Texas in the Cotton Bowl and No. 4 Illinois in the Rose Bowl launched them to No. 1 (despite protests from No. 3 Auburn, who played one of the most difficult schedule in the nation that year).

 Nebraska scored a touchdown with 48 seconds remaining, putting them within one point of the Hurricanes.
 Despite knowing a tie would still give Nebraska the national title, Coach Tom Osborne decided to go for two points and the win rather than one point and the tie.
 Miami was able to hold, snapping Nebraska's 22-game winning streak and launching Miami as a powerhouse program.

 This Miami team was the first to win a national title without a single player voted to the first team All-Americans and only the second to win a national title gaining more passing yards than rushing.